-So while curb appeal is an ever-changing characteristic, there are some basic things you can do to help your home show better and look better to everyone that drives by.
-These can be simple things like adding shutters around windows that might look out on to your porch and can be as complex as adding new products to the front of the home like a refurbished garage door or better looking porch railing.
+So, while curb appeal is an ever-changing characteristic, there are some basic things you can do to help your home show better and look better to everyone that drives by.
+These can be simple things like adding shutters around windows that might look out onto your porch and can be as complex as adding new products to the front of the home like a refurbished garage door or better-looking porch railing.

-Windows make up a lot of the expense of a home, but are sometimes neglected when it comes to dressing up your property for potential sale.
+Windows make up a lot of the expense of a home but are sometimes neglected when it comes to dressing up your property for a potential sale.
 Adding things like shutters to the exterior of your property or repainting trim on each window can make your home look words different.
 Paint especially is an inexpensive input for your property, so putting in a little manual labor can make a big difference in your curb appeal.

 Landscaping is perhaps the aspect of a home that most people think of when they hear the term curb appeal.
 If your front lawn has gone without mowing and is chock full of weeds, you can guarantee that a buyer will have a slightly negative feeling about your home before ever setting foot in your real estate.

 You can combine the landscaping and window aspects of your home by making sure that your bushes and other items are trimmed away from window beds.
-These may look like they were planted with good intentions when your home was built a few decades ago, but letting light into your property and showing off the amount of windows will ultimately do more to increase your curb appeal.
+These may look like they were planted with good intentions when your home was built a few decades ago, but letting light into your property and showing off the number of windows will ultimately do more to increase your curb appeal.

-Your driveway and other walkways that lead to your home serves as a visual line that grabs the buyer’s eye and directs it toward your home.
+Your driveway and other walkways that lead to your home serve as a visual line that grabs the buyer’s eye and directs it toward your home.
 If a walkway or garage is full of holes and has not been cared for, this travel of the eye will only hurt the curb appeal of your property.